 Your program fee includes free access to the swimming pool, climbing gym, and fitness suite as well as discounted rates for classes at the Sally Borden Fitness and Recreation Centre.

 Enjoy special artist rates for ticketed performances or complimentary access to events.

 Application fee: $65

 *The weekly program fee is covered 100% by financial assistance from Banff Centre.

 You will also receive a weekly living allowance while part of the program (see What's Included for more information).

 Participants are selected by impartial adjudicators on the basis of their submitted material.
 In addition to artistic merit, consideration will be given to the likelihood that the artist's work will benefit from the program.

-As this program exceeds 6 months in length, enrollment is limited to Canadian citizens and permanent residents of Canada.
+As this program exceeds six months in length, enrolment is limited to Canadian citizens and permanent residents of Canada.
 This is due to changes made by the Government of Canada to international student visa regulations, effective June 1, 2014 .